SELECT your best contacts FROM Salesforce Marketing Cloud WHERE Data Filter is not enough.

 WHERE: tell the query which part of the above data is interesting to you

 However, there is much to learn to unlock the full power of SQL in SFMC.
 Check out deep-dive docs on other SQL Statements (

-LIKE), String, Date, Number, Conversion Functions and SFMC System Data Views.
+LIKE), String, Date, Numeric, Conversion, Aggregate Functions and SFMC System Data Views.

 Working with queries in the out-of-the-box version of Salesforce Marketing Cloud is quite hard.
 Whenever you want to check the output of your query, you must run the SQL Query in Automation Studio and check the output Data Extension.
 There is, however, a better way.

 A Query Studio by Salesforce.
 It is a Marketing Cloud App available in AppExchange that is must-have for anyone interested in working with SQL in SFMC.
 Think about SQL Server Studio or, if this is not telling you much, a one-stop-shop for writing, validating, checking and saving your queries.
 Check it.
 You will never look back.
 Learn more on sfmarketing.cloud.